BryanHogan/obsidian-vault-template/README.md

 ## Contributing & customization

-* Fork the repo and tailor:
+* Fork the repo and adjust:
   * Rename top-level folders to your taste.
   * Edit templates in `05 - Miscellaneous/Templates/`.
   * Tweak folder overview notes and Bases.